 The Chase Home Museum is always free and open to the public during posted hours.
 The ground level has two exhibition galleries as well as a timeline with information about the history of Liberty Park, the Chase family and the Chase Home.
 There are two exhibition galleries on the second level that are only accessible by stairs.
 The museum also houses a small library of folk and traditional arts related resources that are available for browsing while at the museum.

 A gallery located on the first floor is used as a space to facilitate engagement with contemporary folk and traditional arts and artists.
 Throughout the year, the Chase Home Museum hosts a variety of events that include: temporary exhibitions by local artists, hands-on activities geared towards children, and artist facilitated workshops where participants learn the history and techniques of different traditional arts.
 Follow our Facebook page for the latest announcements about events hosted in our community gallery.

-Please follow the link below to familiarize yourself with our School Tour Information to see if the Chase Home Museum is a good location for your group.
+For large school field trips, please familiarize yourself with our School Tour Information document to see if the Chase Home Museum is a good location for your group.

 The Chase Home Museum offers several educational activities for students, K-12.
 These activities ask students to evaluate traditional folk arts and find personal connections and applications.
 On the Tour Request Form, you will be asked to select one of the following activities.

 Continue the Story Activity (Grade K-5)